TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Unless we autoupload any map to the host
     - Yeah I think it's bad to assume tcp will also work after punching
 - In any case, if we're not doing tcp/ip, we need the file_download_link payload regardless if we're doing uploads or some relay

+- post external fixing
+    - nah it's something with hashes actually, probably autosaves at work again, or clrfs, see the downloaded logs

+    - maybe increase http timeout to 3? if there were problems with externals we'd see it on our own
+    - send stat keepalives more often because they get stuck or just not stop sending packets at all

+- We could also use UDT later, looks legit
+    - just send the list of all hashes once and send it in a single chunk?
+    - per file is okay too I guess

+- guess for now we could leave a conservative number like 1mb and focus on ingame map catalogue

+- we could just send big-ass packets and hope for the best but with just 1% packet loss we'd lose 10% packets at 600 kb/s (since then i'd need to send 10 packets), that becomes way worse if the loss is 2-3%
+    - so literally any block based approach that i come up with will be vastly better

+- well the udp approach is certainly more fun and decentralized
+    - and we can easily read the files asynchronously
+        - note that since the messages are by definition unreliable the clients themselves will repeat the requests until the files are loaded lol
+    - just have to send the project file size and then ask for the list of all file sizes in a block

+- wait.. can't we just setup a tcp/ip relay with the masterserver?
+    - We need it anyway to establish a connection in the first place

+- Such large packet buffers could really fuck up our performance
+    - and these udp transfers might still fail
+    - but let's at least test it

+- Http downloads from external arena provider.
+    - Problem: a server might easily end up with out-of-date maps on disk.
+        - Either someone might start a dedicated server without updating it (though the normal game client will autoupdate 'tracked' maps on start)
+            - Or a running server might end up having out-of-date maps if new ones are uploaded to some public provider.
+    - The server can check for a specific map update *before* launching the map.
+        - The previous map can simply be on indefinitely
+        - Could even be precached during match summary

+- add player lists to server browser

 - map statistics from server_list_json
     - counted only when >= 2 players are fighting